yandex-research/tabm/README.md

 python tools/prepare_tabred.py local/tabred data
 ```

-## Test
+## Quick test

 To check that the environment is configured correctly,
 run the following command and wait for the training to finish.
 Please, note:
-- The first run in a newly created environment can be slow to start.
+- The first run in a newly created environment can be (very) slow to start.
 - The results of the experiment will not be representative.
   It is needed only to test the environment.